SolaceProducts/terraform-provider-solacebroker/docs/resources/msg_vpn_kafka_sender_queue_binding.md

 ### Optional

 - `ack_mode` (String) The number of acks required from the remote Kafka broker.
 When "none" messages are delivered at-most-once.
 When "one" or "all" messages are delivered at-least-once but may be reordered.
-This is overridden to "all" for an idempotent Kafka Sender.
+This must be configured as "all" for an idempotent Kafka Sender, otherwise the Queue Binding will be operationally down.

+This corresponds to the Kafka producer API `acks` configuration setting.

 Modifying this attribute while the object (or the relevant part of the object) is administratively enabled may be service impacting as enabled will be temporarily set to false to apply the change.
 Changes to this attribute are synchronized to HA mates and replication sites via config-sync.
 The default value is `"all"`.
 The allowed values and their meaning are:

 <pre>
 "none" - No Acks.